SJJC123/Medical-Insurance-ML/README.md

 ---

 ### **Why This Project is Valuable**
 This project demonstrates end-to-end implementation of a regression-based machine learning workflow.
 It highlights the use of Python libraries, best practices in data analysis, and model tuning.
-The skills demonstrated align well with real-world tasks in data science and machine learning, making it a strong portfolio addition.
+The skills demonstrated align well with real-world tasks in data science and machine learning.